-One of the most innovative tools Plex-Earth 5D has to offer, is the ability to create a chronological visualization of your imagery, with the use of the tool Timeline.
+One of the most innovative tools Plex-Earth has to offer is the ability to create a chronological visualization of your imagery, with the use of the Timeline feature.
 This way, you can track the changes being made in the area of your interest, or observe the progress of your own project through time.

-To learn more about Timeline's capabilities, just follow the tutorial below.
+To learn more about this feature's capabilities, just follow the tutorial below.

 Step 1: Georeference your drawing

-To begin with, we must make sure that the drawing is georeferenced (tutorial).
+To begin with, we must make sure that the drawing is georeferenced.
 If your drawing is already georeferenced, the same settings will apply.

-In case you don't know the coordinate system, or you start with a blank DWG, you can Quickly georeference a blank drawing simply by copy-pasting your area's Google Earth place mark, in Plex-Earths' workspace, as shown in the attached tutorial.
+In case you don't know the coordinate system, or you start with a blank drawing, you can quickly georeference a blank drawing simply by copy-pasting your area's Google Earth placemark in Plex-Earth's workspace, as shown in the attached tutorial.

 Step 3: Specify the area of interest

-Following, an other window should pop-up with the list of the available datasets, to choose from.
+Following that, another window should pop up with the list of the available datasets to choose from.

-An additional feature of the Timeline functionality, is the ability to import imagery from various dates, as well as, have access to the imagery's Metadata, which will provide you with various information and its publication date.
+An additional feature of the Timeline functionality is the ability to import imagery from various dates, as well as to have access to the imagery's metadata, which will provide you with various information, including its publication date.

-A window containing the above mentioned, should now appear in your screen.
+A window containing the above-mentioned should now appear on your screen.

 Next, after you choose your preferred dataset, a window of the area's Timeline should appear.

-So now, if you would like you can add more dates in your Timeline, in order to produce a list of your historical imagery.
-This way, you will be able to track any possible changes being made in your project's area, and learn geological information, that will surely save your life though the design process.
+So now, if you would like to, you can add more dates to your Timeline, in order to produce a list of your historical imagery.
+This way, you will be able to track any possible changes being made in your project's area and access topological information which will surely make life easier for you through the design process.

-Afterwards, you will be asked to specify the area for the Mosaic creation.
-You will be able to do this manually, by creating a rectangle with your mouse, or by choosing a polyline of your DWG.
+Afterward, you will be asked to specify the area for the mosaic creation.
+You will be able to do this manually by creating a rectangle with your mouse, or by choosing a polyline in your drawing.
 By choosing the polyline option, the mosaic that will be imported will consist of a number of tiles, inserted inside the borders of the chosen polyline.

-Next, a window asking, whether you would like to continue with the Zoom Level you currently selected in Timeline, or if not, you will be prompted to select the image quality matching your needs.
+Next, a window asking whether you would like to continue with the zoom level you currently selected in Timeline or not should pop up.
+If you would like to use a different zoom level, you will be prompted to select the image quality matching your needs.

-And, finally, here you have it imagery mosaic on your screen.
+And, finally, here you have it!
+The imagery mosaic on your screen.

-Plex-Earth's Timeline functionality, provides you with the most recent, as well historical images, so you can have a wide spectrum of imagery to choose from.
+Plex-Earth's Timeline functionality provides you with the most recent, as well as historical images, so you can have a wide spectrum of imagery to choose from.

-We the Plex-Earth team know well that time is a valuable thing, regarding the progress of your project, as well as the amount of time you consume in order to achieve your goals.
-That's why we have come up with the most easy and quick solutions.
+We, the Plex-Earth team, know well that time is a valuable thing, especially regarding the progress monitoring of your project, as well as the amount of time you consume in order to achieve your goals.
+That's why we have come up with the easiest and quickest solutions.